Julemærkefonden: History

-The foundation traces its history back to 1903 when post office clerk and later post master Einar Holbøll conceived the idea for a Danish Christmas seal the sale of which was to fund work among sick children.
-A Christmas Seal Committee was set up and t he first Danish Christmas seal was issued in 1904.
+The Foundation traces its history back to 1903 when post office clerk and later post master Einar Holbøll conceived the idea for a Danish Christmas seal, the sale of which was to fund work among sick children.
+A Christmas Seal Committee was set up and the first Danish Christmas seal was issued in 1904.
 It was available at the cost of 2 øre and featured a portrait of Queen Louise.
 A tuberculosis sanatorium (now Hotel Koldingfjord) opened at Kolding in 1911.
 It was immediately passed on to Foreningen til Tuberkulosens Bekæmpelse.

-The Christmas seal Committee decided that funds should in the future be used for the establishment and operation of sanatoriums for children.
+The Christmas Seal Committee decided that funds should in the future be used for the establishment and operation of sanatoriums for children.
 The first two Christmas seal homes opened in 1912.
-They were located in two former orphan ages in Juelsminde and Mørkøv.
-A third institution was built in Svendborg in 1913—14.
+They were located in two former orphanages in Juelsminde and Mørkøv.
+A third institution was built in Svendborg in 1913–14.

-In 1029 (1920 eller 1929?
-Her er en fejl), the foundation was offered the Lindersvold estate at Faxe at a very low price.
+In 1928, the foundation was offered the Lindersvold estate at Faxe at a very low price.
 The former home of an editor named Jessens at Fjordmark near Flensborg Fjord was converted into a Christmas stamp home in 1938.
 It was followed by the inauguration of a purpose-built Christmas stamp home in Hobro in May 1939.

-In 1948, the foundation purchased villa Kildemose at Ølsted in North Zealand.
+In 1948, the foundation purchased Villa Kildemose at Ølsted in North Zealand.
 It was converted into a Christmas seal home for small children.
-The Christmas seal home in Juelsminde was ceded to Den Kellerske Anstalt at Brejning in 1957..
+The Christmas seal home in Juelsminde was ceded to Den Kellerske Anstalt at Brejning in 1957.

 A Christmas seal home opened at Skælskør in 1962.
-The committee now operated a total of seven institutions with room for 283 children.
+The committee then operated a total of seven institutions with room for 283 children.

 Several of the Christmas seal homes were sold in the 1970s.